Goat Cheese Pizza

 Mozzarella topping

-- Shape the dough: when the dough is ready follow step 5, place the paper sheet or parchment paper onto a pizza peel or onto the back of a rimmed baking sheet.
-Then place the dough on this parchment paper, and starting from the center, gently press it out with your fingers until you get approx a 9×13 inch pizza.
+- Shape the dough: when the dough is ready, follow step 5, place the paper sheet or parchment paper onto a pizza peel or onto the back of a rimmed baking sheet.
+Then place the dough on this parchment paper, and starting from the center, gently press it out with your fingers until you get approximately a 9×13 inch pizza.

-- Bake the pizza: when the oven is hot, use the pizza peel to carefully transfer the pizza onto the preheated pizza stone.
-Bake the pizza until the cheese and crust are nicely browned, approx 10-15 minutes.
-But each oven is different, keep an eye on it (e.g. in a forced fan oven it will take about 8-10 minutes).
+- Bake the pizza: When the oven is hot, use the pizza peel to carefully transfer the pizza onto the preheated pizza stone.
+Bake the pizza until the cheese and crust are nicely browned, approximately 10-15 minutes.
+But each oven is different, so keep an eye on it (e.g., in a forced fan oven, it will take about 8-10 minutes).

 - Serve: allow the pizza to cool for a minute or two before serving.
 Slice, serve immediately, enjoy!